27 of The Most Beautiful Greek Islands

 Andros a Cyclades Island in Greece.
 Image of beach with yellow sand beach red rocks to the left and blue sea and rock column to the right

-The main reason to travel, or even move to Greece is the sheer variety of islands.
+The main reason to travel, or even move abroad to Greece is the sheer variety of islands.
 If you want to relax away from the Ios gap year crowd or the Santorini paparazzi chasers, Andros is ideal for the more reserved traveller.

 Andros, a laid-back island in the Cyclades, is a short 1.5-hour ferry from Athens.
 While Andros gets more crowded during the summer months, it still manages to keep its quaint charm.
 Maybe because Andros is more about tranquil reflection and nature hikes (18 marked trails crisscross the island for over 100 km) than thumping beach parties, but even during peak tourist season, it’s great to come to this island when the weather is nicer.
 It’s definitely one of the most beautiful Greek islands.